takver/seaview-site/website-lovable-shift/DEVELOPMENT.md

    - Ensure consistent import patterns
    - Fix: `import { Component }` vs `import Component`

-2. **Missing React Imports**
+2. **JSX TypeScript Errors (Property 'div' does not exist)**
+   - This occurs when React is imported but shouldn't be
-   - Add `import React from 'react'` to files with JSX
+   - Solution: Remove `import React from 'react'` from files
-   - TypeScript error: "Property 'div' does not exist"
+   - Only import specific React hooks/utilities when needed
+   - The project uses the new JSX transform - React doesn't need to be in scope

 3. **Build Verification**
    ```bash